meshery/meshery/docs/pages/project/contributing/contributing-ui-tests.md

 Before diving into Meshery's testing environment, certain prerequisites are necessary:

-- A verified account in your provider which integrate with Meshery.
+- A verified account in your choosen provider which integrate with Meshery.
 - A compatible browser such as Chromium, Chrome, or Firefox.
 - Installations of Golang, NodeJS, and Makefiles for Native OS build (Optional for docker based build).
 - Kubernetes clusters (Required for several test cases)